 - View important information on taxes and your retirement.

 4-5 Months Before Retiring

-- Start completing the Service Retirement Election Application (PDF, 77 KB) and see what required documents you'll need.
+- Start completing the Service Retirement Election Application (PDF) and see what required documents you'll need.

 3-4 Months Before Retiring

 - Finish completing your retirement application.

 - Complete the Direct Deposit Authorization Form (PDF) (also contained in the retirement application) to ensure your monthly benefit payments are securely deposited at your financial institution.

 3 Months Before Retiring

 - Submit your completed retirement application and the required documents to CalPERS.
 Your application can be submitted in person at a CalPERS Regional Office, by mail, or online using my|CalPERS.
 Be sure to keep a copy of all the documents submitted for your own record.